Administration, Operations, and Quality Assurance

 Master of Arts, Counseling Psychology - Denver Seminary

 Nick joined The Damien Center in June of 2013.
 Nick discovered his passion for counseling while working in HIV Prevention at Matthew 25 in 2003.
-After completing his bachelor's degree at USI, he continued his education in Denver, CO, where he worked as a therapuetic case manager with juveniles in the correctional system.
+After completing his bachelor's degree at USI, he continued his education in Denver, CO, where he worked as a therapeutic case manager with juveniles in the correctional system.
 Immediately upon obtaining his license (LPC) in Colorado, Nick learned of the CRCS position at The Damien Center and migrated back to his home state.

 Nick looks forward to many adventures while playing catch-up with his family and old friends, establishing himself in the mental health community, staying active, and exploring Indianapolis.